Kim Hyung-il

-Kim Hyung-il (born 27 April 1984) is a South Korean former footballer who played as a defender.
+Kim Hyung-il (born 27 April 1984) is a South Korean football coach and former footballer who played as a defender.

 Career

 In March 2009, he was selected for the South Korea national football team.
 On 3 June 2009, he played at first senior level game against Oman national football team.

 On 24 December 2016, Kim joined Chinese Super League champions Guangzhou Evergrande on a half-year contract for free transfer.
 He left Guangzhou in June 2017 without playing any match for the club.

 Kim joined K League 2 side Bucheon FC 1995 on 29 June 2017.

 After retiring from football, Kim signed with DH Entertainment.